syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 The preceding code has to be placed within the <lexems> section of the configuration file.

-[AutoCompleteSingleLexem](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AutoCompleteSingleLexem.html) property indicates whether the ContextChoice list gets auto completed when a single lexem remains in the list.
+The [AutoCompleteSingleLexem](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~AutoCompleteSingleLexem.html) property indicates whether the ContextChoice list gets auto completed when a single lexem remains in the list or not.

 {% tabs %}